pecknigel/exchange-tickers-practice-project/README.md

 This repository is provided for students looking to work on a data service to generate fake trading price tickers representing active markets.

-It’s part of the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning) from the [Prescription Free Academy of Web Development and Software Engineering](https://prescriptionfree.academy/)
+It’s part of the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning).

 Technologies Used: